Our latest look at capital market activities during 2017 and the five-year period 2013-2017.

-Welcome to PwC’s 2016 Africa capital markets watch, our third annual publication examining African equity and debt capital market transactions.
+Welcome to PwC’s 2017 Africa Capital Markets Watch, our fourth annual publication examining African equity and debt capital markets transactions.

-Debt capital market (DCM) transactions analysed this year include debt funding raised by African companies and public institutions, whether high-yield (HY) or investment grade (IG).
+Debt capital markets (DCM) transactions analysed this year include non-local currency debt funding raised by African companies and public institutions, whether high-yield (HY) or investment grade (IG).